Exxon / 2211 North Freeway

 Gallery Furniture / 6006 North Freeway

 The formal opening of Statewide Homes, a lot full of model homes, was in November 1967 and by the late 1970s it was selling furniture…but by 1980 it was closed, reopening in 1981 under the new name of Gallery Model Home Furniture, owned by Jim McIngvale, a then-newcomer to Houston.
 It appears that by the 1980s the model houses were renovated into a single building, with the "Mattress Mack" persona born when McIngvale, taking over a commercial and shrieking that Gallery Furniture will "save you money!" and a star was born.
 In 2000, the store was completely rebuilt with a new 190,000 square foot warehouse and showroom.
-The same year a (substantially smaller) Gallery Furniture store opened closer to the Galleria, the rear building storage was burned down in a spectacular arson fire in the summer of 2009.
-In 2010, the store reopened.
+In summer 2009, the warehouse component was destroyed in a massive fire caused by arson, forcing the store's closure.
+Fortunately, the brand-new (much smaller) Uptown location served as the new temporary home of the business until they reopened this location in 2010.

 Cash America Pawn / 8223 North Freeway